 Class size is limited, so early enrollment is recommended.
 Students are not considered to be enrolled until a check, money order or P.O. for the course tuition is received.
 Please mail your payment to:

-Training Administrator Xilinx 2100 Logic Drive San Jose, CA 95124
+Xilinx, Training Administrator 2100 Logic Drive, San Jose, CA 95124

-Enrollments will be acknowledged with a confirmation letter.
+Enrollments will be confirmed by letter.